-In certain settings, benefits have been observed, even if treatment started later than 48 hours after symptom 698 onset.
-The observational study by Muthuri et al. in patients hospitalised with influenza A(H1N1)pdm09 virus 699 infection suggests an effect on mortality, with treatment initiation up to five days after symptom onset [18].
-700 However, in this analysis, the researchers were able to access data from only 20% of the global sites that were 701 identified to have done clinical research among hospitalised influenza patients during the pandemic, thereby 702 limiting the power of the analysis but also raising questions about generalisability and selection bias.
-Earlier 703 observational studies in those hospitalised with proven seasonal, pandemic 2009 H1N1, or avian H5N1 influenza 704 also indicate some reduction in mortality with oseltamivir treatment started within 4-5 days of symptom onset.
-705 Also, in the randomised placebo-controlled trial by Fry et al. a modest reduction in the duration of symptoms and 706 virus shedding was observed in children less than 5 years old with uncomplicated influenza, even when treatment 707 708 was initiated 48 hours or later from symptom onset [25].
+In certain settings, benefits have been observed, even if treatment started later than 48 hours after symptom onset.
+The observational study by Muthuri et al. in patients hospitalised with influenza A(H1N1)pdm09 virus infection suggests an effect on mortality, with treatment initiation up to five days after symptom onset [18].
+However, in this analysis, the researchers were able to access data from only 20% of the global sites that were identified to have done clinical research among hospitalised influenza patients during the pandemic, thereby limiting the power of the analysis but also raising questions about generalisability and selection bias.
+Earlier observational studies in those hospitalised with proven seasonal, pandemic 2009 H1N1, or avian H5N1 influenza also indicate some reduction in mortality with oseltamivir treatment started within 4-5 days of symptom onset.
+Also, in the randomised placebo-controlled trial by Fry et al. a modest reduction in the duration of symptoms and virus shedding was observed in children under five years with uncomplicated influenza, even when treatment was initiated 48 hours or later from symptom onset [24].

-In the review by Jefferson et al. efficacy is assessed in the intention to treat population, which comprises randomised patients that receive treatment (ILI patients), regardless of laboratory confirmation of influenza.
-The rationale for this approach is that results would be more relevant to common clinical practice of the mean

-712 presumptive treatment effect in suspect influenza cases presenting with ILI.
+In the review by Jefferson et al, efficacy is assessed as the intention to treat a population, which consists of randomised patients that receive treatment (ILI patients), regardless of whether influenza has been laboratory-confirmed.
+The rationale for this approach is that results can be generalised more easily to common clinical practice, by providing a measure of the mean presumptive treatment effect in suspect influenza cases presenting with ILI.

-It is also the case that the proportion of ILI cases that have influenza infection will vary according to the epidemic 713 context.
-The proportion of ILI cases confirmed with influenza varies over time during the seasonal or pandemic 714 evolution, with the highest proportion confirmed positive during the peak of the outbreak.
-It is dependent on the 715 overall level of population susceptibility, transmission patterns, and pathogenicity of the circulating virus.
-There are 716 also many other pathogens that result in ILI, differing by season and age group, and NAI are presumed only to 717 have effects in those infected with drug sensitive influenza.
-Several studies including the Dobson et al. re-analysis 718 719 confirm that oseltamivir treatment does not provide benefit endpoints in ILI patients without laboratory-confirmed influenza virus infection.
-Dobson et al. primarily considered the effect in the laboratory-confirmed influenza infected 720 population (ITT-I), in accordance with the original trial designs.
-Provided that there is no bias in case 721 ascertainment, this analysis provides a more accurate assessment of efficacy in those patients that actually have 722

-723 disease due to influenza.
+It is also the case that the proportion of ILI cases that have influenza infection will vary according to the epidemic context.
+The proportion of ILI cases confirmed with influenza varies over time during the seasonal or pandemic evolution, with the highest proportion confirmed positive during the peak of the outbreak.
+It is dependent on the overall level of population susceptibility, transmission patterns, and pathogenicity of the circulating virus.
+There are also many other pathogens that result in ILI, differing by season and age group, and NAI are presumed only to have effects in those infected with drug sensitive influenza.
+Several studies including the Dobson et al. re-analysis confirm that oseltamivir treatment does not provide benefit endpoints in ILI patients without laboratory-confirmed influenza virus infection.
+Dobson et al. primarily considered the effect in the laboratory-confirmed influenza infected population (ITT-I), in accordance with the original trial designs.
+Provided that there is no bias in case ascertainment, this analysis provides a more accurate assessment of efficacy in those patients that actually have disease due to influenza.

-In the Dobson et al. analyses, the ITT-I population constituted 66% of the ITT group in the oseltamivir arm and available when the RCTs in question were conducted.
+In the Dobson et al. analyses, the ITT-I population constituted 66% of the ITT group in the oseltamivir arm and 68% in the placebo arm.
+This is a very high proportion of confirmed influenza cases in an ILI trial group, even in strictly controlled trial settings, especially considering that the more sensitive RT-PCR confirmation was not available when the RCTs in question were conducted.
 It is unlikely that during normal influenza seasons and in normal conditions of use, such high proportions of influenza-positive cases would be seen outside community outbreaks.